isaacs/sax-js/README.md

 `line`, `column`, `position` - indications of the position in the json document where the parser currently is looking.

-`closed` - Boolean indicating whether or not the parser can be written to.
-If it's `true`, then wait for the `ready` event to write again.
+`closed` - boolean indicating whether or not the parser can be written to. if it's `true`, then wait for the `ready` event to write again.

-`opt` - Any options passed into the constructor.
+`opt` - any options passed into the constructor.

 and a bunch of other stuff that you probably shouldn't touch.